grange85/ahfow-www/_posts/2020/2020-03-03-galaxie-500-copenghagen-record-store-day.md

 At just under an hour the show would be too long for one LP, so I suspect the _etching_ is filling up the space on the fourth side.

-As soon as I hear more I'll post here.